 Wills come into effect only after your death, meaning that beneficiaries under a Will have no interest in your estate before your death.
 During your lifetime you can change or cancel your Will whenever you like.
 You can cancel your Will by doing any of the following:

 Minor changes to a Will are often done by making a codicil.
 A codicil is a separate document made in addition to your Will.
 Changes may also be made directly on your Will.
 If the changes are made entirely in your handwriting and signed by you, no witnesses are required.
 However, if the changes are not entirely in your own handwriting, they must be signed by you and two witnesses.
-In either case, it is not sufficient to simply initial the changes.
-The signing formalities are the same as when the Will was originally prepared.
+In either case, you should use your full signature.
+It may not be sufficient to simply initial the changes.

 The Regina Public Library and Saskatoon Public Library are hosting free Law Fair events during Saskatchewan Access to Justice Week to connect people with free legal information, assistance, and support.
 Attend to acquire legal knowledge and to broaden awareness of legal rights and responsibilities!